-- Lifetime or Annual Dollar Limits.
-The Plan will not impose an aggregate lifetime or annual dollar limit, respectively, on mental health or substance use disorder benefits. - Financial Requirement or Treatment Limitations.
-The Plan will not apply any financial requirement or treatment limitation (whether quantitative or nonquantitative) to mental health or substance use disorder benefits in any classification (as determined by the Plan Administrator in accordance with applicable regulations) that is more restrictive than the predominant financial requirement or treatment limitation of that type applied to substantially all medical/surgical benefits in the same classification. - Criteria for Medical Necessity Determinations.
-The criteria for making medical necessity determinations relative to claims involving mental health or substance use disorder benefits will be made available by the Plan Administrator to any current or potential Participant, beneficiary, or innetwork provider upon request.
+- Impose an aggregate lifetime or annual dollar limit, respectively, on mental health or substance use disorder benefits. - Apply any financial requirement or treatment limitation (whether quantitative or nonquantitative) to mental health or substance use disorder benefits in any classification that is more restrictive than the predominant financial requirement or treatment limitation of that type applied to substantially all medical/surgical benefits in the same classification.
+The Plan Administrator will determine, in accordance with applicable regulations, the applicable mental health or substance use and medical/surgical benefit classifications.